gcftaskforce/kdb-api/README.md

 All code is linted against [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb).

-### Custom Data Types
+### Custom Data Types (Kinds)

-The custom data types fulfilling the requirements of the KDB (and reflected in the API's models/ directory) are summarized below.
+The custom data types (Kinds) fulfilling the requirements of the KDB (and reflected in the API's models/ directory) are summarized below.
 Please see individual model classes in the API for specifics.

 - **Value** consists of a numeric "amount" attribute as well as "year" and "currency" (string) attributes acting as modifiers.
 In order to maintain compatibility with JSON as well as Google Cloud Datastore, *null* is used as a missing value.
 Note that the API returns a formatted "string" attribute, but this is derived (not stored in the Datastore).
 See each corresponding class defined in ./models in the API for insight on derived attributes.
 - **Array** consists of an array-type property "rows", each row containing an "id" and an "amount" (see "Value" above) attribute.